department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/s-dvi/premium-rates.md

 ### 20 payment life

 - Available on all programs
-- You must make premium payments for 20 years.
+- Requires that you make premium payments for 20 years
 - Has slightly higher premium payments than a 30 Payment Life policy
 - Has loan and cash value